It’s safe to say turmeric is a super spice, well known for its anti-inflammatory properties.

 - 1 Tbsp grated, fresh ginger

 - Juice from 1 small lemon or ½ a big lemon

 - Add the hot water to a small pot.
 Hot liquid helps dissolve the turmeric powder better.

 - Add two tablespoons of turmeric powder.
-You can of course use less if the flavor is too potent for you.
+You can, of course, use less if the flavour is too potent for you.